Islands (King Crimson album): Background and release history

+Music and lyrics

 Musically, the album expands on the improvisational jazz leanings of King Crimson's previous album, Lizard.
-It received a mixed response from critics and fans.

-Content

 The harmonic basis for the tune "The Letters" is derived from the Giles, Giles and Fripp song "Why Don't You Just Drop In", available on The Brondesbury Tapes compilation.
-The bridge section is also taken from the King Crimson version of the song, performed by the original line-up, titled simply "Drop In" and later released on the live-album Epitaph.
+The bridge section is also taken from the King Crimson version of the song, performed by the original line-up, titled simply "Drop In" and later released on the live album Epitaph.